techge/eewids/examples/rogueAP/README.md

 *Whitelists* are mappings of ESSIDs to a list of BSSIDs.
 Such, if a ESSID is on the allowed list, but the BSSID is not, this AP is not allowed.
 It is recommended to put ESSIDs of the whitelist on the blacklist, to ensure that every usage of this ESSID without allowed BSSID provokes an alert.

 Both, black- and whitelists are yaml formatted text files.
-They are called lists/whitelist.yml and lists/blacklist.yml.
+They are expected to be in lists/whitelist.yml and lists/blacklist.yml.

 Whitelists are scalars mapped to sequences, such as: